ChrisBeereGithub/ChrisBeere.MMTDigital/README.md

 Getting Started
 ---------------

 Clone the repo and open the solution in Visual Studio.
-Build it.
+Build Solution.

 Hit Start and the Api will fire up and default to :